MohamedAhmed12/GadMVC_Framework/README.md

 - index.php
 -	about.php
 4.	controllers
-extends from main class controller which has view and model methods which define the connection and relation between controllers and each of  ( Views – Models)
+extends from main class controller which has view and model methods which define the connection and relation between controllers and each of  ( Views â€“ Models)
 5.	helpers
 		 let you add any helpers (like: redirect function, session mechanism)